Graded Hoare Logic and its Categorical Semantics: Loop Language and Graded Hoare Logic

-\item[$\star$] a finite subset $\Var\subseteq\Var_l$ of \emph{program variables}. \end{itemize} We define $\mctx:\Var\arrow S$ to be a context assigning the sort $\scell$ to all program variables in $\Var$.
-We define the set of \emph{programs} by the following grammar:
+\item[$\star$] a set $\CExp$ of {\em command names} (ranged over by $c$) and a set $\PExp_s$ of \emph{procedure names of sort $s$} (ranged over by $p$) for each sort $s\in S$. \end{itemize} When giving a program, we first fix a context $\mctx$ for the program variables.
+We define the set of \emph{programs} (under a context $\mctx$) by the following grammar: